 - Introductory provisions can be found in document TRANS/WP.29/1044, item II, "GENERAL GUIDELINES FOR PROPOSING NEW REGULATION". - If the route of an amendment to an existing regulation were to be followed, transitional provisions will be elaborated accordingly. - 5.1.2.
-Any tyre pressure monitoring system (TPMS) fitted on a vehicle shall comply with the requirements of Regulation N°10 on electromagnetic interferences. - [5.2.
-Deflated tyre detection for dangerously low pressure level
+Any tyre pressure monitoring system (TPMS) fitted on a vehicle shall comply with the requirements of Regulation N°10 on electromagnetic interferences. - 5.2.
+Deflated Tyre pressure detection for incident-related pressure loss

-When tested according to paragraph 6, the TPMS shall illuminate the warning signal described in paragraph 5.5 not more than [10] minutes after the warm tyre inflation pressure in one or two of the vehicle's tyres is reduced by 25% [or to 160 kPa, whatever is higher].
+When tested according to paragraph 6, the TPMS shall illuminate the warning signal described in paragraph 5.5 not more than 10 minutes after the warm tyre inflation pressure in one or two of the vehicle's tyres is reduced by 25% or to 150 kPa, whatever is higher.